 Decisions on how budgets for staffing are spent are delegated to cost centre managers throughout the organisation.
 As part of the approval framework for temporary staff, managers are required to obtain authorisation from the councils finance team.
 This authorisation ensures that sufficient funds are available and temporary staff costs are within the normal budget envelope for a particular service area.
 The case study below provides an example which shows how the employment of a flexible staff member for a limited period resulted in a saving to the council, when compared to a full time permanent employee.
 This case study does not include the additional recruitment costs that also apply to a permanent post.

-Case Study short term employment of a Senior Administration Officer oThe annual costs for a permanent or fixed term staff member are
+Case Study short term employment of a Senior Administration Officer

-A team in the council needs to appoint a senior administration officer for 4 months Into deal with an increase in workload.
+A team in the council needs to appoint a senior administration officer for 4 months to deal with an increase in workload.